Current Exhibition · Gstaad, Switzerland

 Elegy for a Lighthouse

 Large-scale oil on raw canvas.
-The newest work in the exhibition.
 Commissioned for and made at Gstaad.

 Summer 2025